 Aside from genetics, an unhealthy lifestyle is perhaps the grimmest culprit of dry and lifeless hair which stunts hair growth.
 Your scalp no longer makes enough moisture.
 The controversial oil is abundant in omega-9 fatty acids that work with various hair types.
 Although modern studies hardly understand the mechanism of castor oil, they approve its capability to relieve dryness and strengthening the hair scalp.

 A scalp massage plays an essential part in making the hair follicles absorb the best castor oil for hair and stimulate blood circulation.
 Just a pro tip: Dilute castor oil with Jojoba or Argan oil to make it easy to manage when massaging the scalp.
-Healthy hair, scalp produces stronger hair strands.
+Healthy hair, the scalp produce stronger hair strands.
 With the reinforcement of a healthy diet, it prevents further hair damage, —and that’s how it decreases shedding and promotes hair growth.

 5. It Aids Menstrual Cramps

-It’s part of every female’s life to go through excruciating monthly red visits that makes her low-spirited and shabby!
+It’s part of every female’s life to go through excruciating monthly red visits that make her low-spirited and shabby!
 What more if you are suffering from monthly menstrual cramps?
 How does castor oil help?
 Let’s zoom in on its anti-cramp value.
 The nature of ricinoleic acid found in castor oil is what eases the pain and cramps as well as stimulate women’s menstrual flow.

 Warm castor packs are the go-to remedy for menstrual cramps.
 But, if castor oil soaked cloth isn’t your thing, you can apply it on your lower abdomen and massage for 5-10 minutes.
 You may use a cling wrap to insulate the heat around your lower abdomen followed by a hot water bag on top.
 The oil acts like a charm if applied two days before your actual period and done for four consecutive days in a week.